TRAM-Global-Inc/tram-update-tokens-into-sql-once-job/README.md

 ## Building Docker & Running Image

 1. Ensure you have Docker Desktop installed and running
-2. CD to the root of the `tram-template-run-once-job` directory
+2. CD to the root of the `tram-update-tokens-into-sql-once-job` directory
 3. Execute the following command in terminal:
 ```shell
         gcloud auth print-access-token --impersonate-service-account \
         artifact-registry-reader@tram-dev-environment-global.iam.gserviceaccount.com > access_token
 ```
-4. Run the following in your terminal: `docker build -t tram-template-run-once-job-docker --build-arg TOKEN=$(cat access_token) .`
+4. Run the following in your terminal: `docker build -t tram-update-tokens-into-sql-once-job-docker --build-arg TOKEN=$(cat access_token) .`
-5. Run the following in your terminal: `docker run -p 3000:3000 tram-template-run-once-job-docker`
+5. Run the following in your terminal: `docker run -p 3000:3000 tram-update-tokens-into-sql-once-job-docker`

 ## Implementing Cron Logic